claranet/spryker-demoshop/README.md

 Currently both environments `devel` and `prod` using unnamed volumes which is due to the assumption of a transient environment.
-This means, the whole stack gets create for the sole purpose of checking your code base aginst it. **Its is under no circumstance meant as some production grade setup, where data needs to persisted over recreations of containers!!!**
+This means, the whole stack gets created for the sole purpose of checking your code base aginst it. **Its is under no circumstance meant as some production grade setup, where data needs to persisted over recreations of containers!!!**